arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://te.arielherself.xyz/the-world-in-brief">https://te.arielherself.xyz/the-world-in-brief</a><hr>

 <strong>Turkey’s </strong>president, Recep Tayyip Erdogan, declared a three-month state of emergency in ten provinces affected by [large earthquakes](https://te.arielherself.xyz/international/2023/02/06/massive-earthquakes-in-turkey-and-northern-syria-kill-thousands) in the south of the country and neighbouring <strong>Syria</strong>.
-The quakes on Monday have already left at least 7,200 people dead.
+The quakes on Monday have already left at least 7,900 people dead.
 That number looks certain to rise; the World Health Organisation suggested that fatalities could reach 20,000.
+Rescue efforts continued on Tuesday, with America sending aid to both [Turkey and Syria](https://te.arielherself.xyz/europe/2023/02/07/the-scale-of-the-disaster-in-turkey-and-syria-keeps-growing).
 The initial quake’s epicentre was near the Turkish city of Gaziantep and had a magnitude of 7.8.

-A series of aftershocks followed.
+In the <strong>state-of-the-union address</strong>, Joe Biden appealed for Republican support for policies that he said would reduce America’s debt, aid “hard-working families” and deal with the threat from China.
+The prospect of bipartisanship appeared dim, however.
+Republicans accused the president of obsessing over “woke fantasies”.
+Despite rock-bottom approval ratings Mr Biden is expected soon to announce that he will run for president again in 2024.

 Denmark, Germany and the Netherlands said <strong>Ukraine</strong> would receive [at least 100](https://te.arielherself.xyz/the-economist-explains/2023/01/25/what-makes-germanys-leopard-2-tank-the-best-fit-for-ukraine) <strong>Leopard 1 tanks</strong> in the coming months. <strong>Germany </strong>has approved the export of up to 178.
 Separately, America approved the sale of weapons worth $10bn to Poland, including the HIMARS rocket launcher.
 Poland has ramped up its defences since Russia invaded its neighbour.